25Ericcheong/go-fundamentals/README.md

 - Store items by `key` and look them up quicky.
 Similar to a dictionary.
 Declaring `map` will require two types.
 First would be the key type (written within the `[]`) and the second would be the value type, which goes after the `[]`.
 Note that the `key` can only be a comparable type.
 - Similar to how we can create a `custom type` for readability from previous example.
 We can also do the same and create a `custom type` called `Dictionary` that thinly wraps around `map`.
 - With this, we can then create a method that can be used to search up for values with keys when/if the `custom type` is created.
 Note that, the method can only be used when the `custom type` has been instantiated.
+- When attempting to access a value, the `map` returns 2 values.
+First would ne the value that corresponds to the key amd the second is a `boolean` that indicates if the key was found successfully.

 ## About Tests